matsim-scenarios/matsim-actitopp-ch/README.md

 ### About this project

-This repository provides an integration of MATSim and actitopp and as an example application a toolchain to create MATSim transport models for Swiss regions.
+This repository provides an integration of MATSim and actitopp and as an example application of a toolchain to create MATSim transport models for Swiss regions.
+It is documented in <a rel="license" href="https://doi.org/10.1016/j.trpro.2021.01.073">this paper</a>.

 ### Licenses